gked/EditContext/CaretBrowsing/explainer.md

 * Extensions might be blocked in a work environment due to enterprise policies.
 See [Issue 611798] (https://crbug.com/611798);
 * Extensions might not be available in "Incognito" tabs, or when Guest profile is used;
 * There are additional barriers for users of all abilities, since they need to find and install an extension and the functionality is not readily available when it might be needed;
-* Applications that use Chromium don't have the capability to use native caret browsing in the engine today.
+* Applications that use Chromium don't have the platform capability to enable native caret browsing.

 ## Proposal:
 This proposal targets the following use cases:

 * Enable native caret browsing in all contexts including enterprises, "Incognito" tabs and Guest profile;
-* Add ability for Chromium application to enable caret browsing for their users without workarounds;
+* Make caret browsing available to users all the time out of the box in the browser;
-* Make caret browsing available to users all the time out of the box.
+* Add a platform capability, so that Chromium applications can enable caret browsing for their users with small amount of work in the application.

 ### Non-Goals
 Native caret browsing doesn't aim to replace extensions, they would continue to work as they do today having the first opportunity to handle default F7 activation shortcut.